Bairdy999/elastic-police-uk-data-ingest/README.md

 </details>

 ## Running Logstash to ingest the data
-Download the required data as per the guidance given above
+Firstly, download the required data sets as per the guidance given above, unzip to a location of your choice and then follow each of the steps below:

 ### Examine fhe file and folder structure
 The data is downloaded in a single .zip file per download that contains a number of folders for each month/year, with a number of CSV files per force for the same period in each month folder.
 For example, given a download containing data for 2022: